kontent-ai/aspnetcore-extensions/README.md

 ### Webhook signature verification middleware

-This middleware verifies the `X-KC-Signature` header.
+This middleware verifies the `X-Kontent-ai-Signature` (and the legacy `X-KC-Signature`) header.
 Returns 401 response if the signature is invalid.

 `appsettings.json`: